AlexVRussell/currency-converter/README.md

 # My Oberservations
 I wish i had started this sooner, my UI is not where I wanted it to be.
-I had to focus on getting the functionality working, and learning how to achieve the logic and reading the documentation really took away from the UI :(
+I had to focus on getting the functionality working, and learning how to achieve the logic and reading the documentation really took away from the UI (Got a good start for learning bootstrap!)

 It's just been that kind of a semester